 What Does A Raised Toilet Seat Look Like ?
 A Beginner’s Illustrated Guide

 It has been almost two years since my mom had hip replacement surgery, and I received my initiation into the world of big white blobby things called raised toilet seats.
 I had never seen one before I ordered a kit of gadgets that our hospital had recommended.
 Mom actually wasn’t very impressed with the one in the kit – a rather basic model that had nothing to attach it to the toilet, other than a good hard push, and it was quickly replaced by something a rather more solid.

-What does a raised toilet seat look like ?
-A large number of raised toilet seats look like white donuts which sit atop the toilet bowl or the seat, with or without metal armrests.
+Many raised toilet seats look like white donuts which sit atop the toilet bowl or the seat, with or without metal armrests.
 Other types are suspended in frames and just look like a slightly high toilet seat.

 Raised toilet seats come in a range of shapes and sizes, and although quite a few do look remarkably similar, they do have different locking systems, or no locking system at all.

 So let’s see what the different types look like, how they each attach to our existing toilet, and which are the best suited to be used by our elderly loved ones.